 Kale holds its texture well in cooking, and it can be steamed, stir-fried, roasted, or eaten raw.
 It can also be made into smoothies, kale chips, or made into soups.
 The midrib is usually removed as it tends to be tough and fibrous and is more bitter.

-In South India, it is made into poriyal/thoran or stir fries, and kootu or dal curry.
+In South India, it is made into poriyal/thoran or stir-fries, and kootu or dal curry.
 It is also made into sambar or deep-fried into pakodas.

 Webmd says that high amounts of Kale can interact with the functioning of the thyroid gland.
 So people with thyroid issues should exercise caution while consuming kale.

-Also, kale is there are a lot of contradicting reports on the net on whether kale contains oxalates or not.
+Also, there are a lot of contradicting reports on the net on whether kale contains oxalates or not.
 Foods high in oxalates can aggravate kidney-related issues.
 But seems kale contains negligible amounts of oxalate far lesser than spinach or palak.
 Read here.

 18)Paruppu Keerai / Purslane / Kulfa/ Portulaca oleracea